ppy/osu-wiki/wiki/Beatmap_Spotlights/en.md

 1. A single season lasts 10 weeks.
 2. Seasons are fully prepared before they start.
   - Every curated beatmap is selected and locked in before a season starts.
-  - Once a season begins, a whole schedule will be released.
+  - Once a season begins, the whole schedule will be released.
 3. Each season is split into weeks.
 Each week is labeled with a letter.
   - Each letter represents the playlist of a weekly multiplayer lobby.
   - Weeks cycle through the entire season and repeat twice.
-The final week will have all weekly playlist available.
+The final 2 weeks will have the previous playlists grouped into 2 combined playlists.
 4. Once a season finishes, there will be a break of 3 weeks before a new season begins.
-Meanwhile, readjustments to the project can be made.
+During that time, readjustments to the project can be made.

 ### Schedule